 Workflow charts are a way of visualizing complex information involved in each step of a process with the overall goal of making things easier to understand.

 This method isn’t so different from the way we learned in our school days, whether it was the scientific management of an experiment’s process, or referring to a poster that shows the steps of gathering information to take an idea from brainstorm to final essay.
 When you create a workflow diagram or chart, you’re essentially executing a process to improve your final outcome.

 In this article, brush up on the basics workflow charts, including definition, examples, and how to draw inspiration from unified modeling language to map out and streamline your processes.

 A workflow chart or diagram exists to visualize a process.
 It uses well-known symbols and shapes to identify different stages of a process, and arrows to connect them all.
 The end result is a picture that allows you to see how you’ll progress from start to finish.

-However, there are many other visual tools that make workflow management a lot easier—like dynamic tables, Gantt charts, timelines and Kanban boards:
+In fact, there are many other visual tools that make workflow management a lot easier—like dynamic tables, Gantt charts, timelines, and Kanban boards: